freeCodeCamp/freeCodeCamp/guide/english/gatsbyjs/index.md

 The Gatsby environment provides several "starters" to help configure static sites quickly.
 Starters can be found here: [Starter Library](https://www.gatsbyjs.org/starters/).

+## How Gatsby works
+Gatsby build blazing fast site with the data provided by developer regardless of the source.

+### Data sources
+1- CMSs: Wordpress, Contenful, Drupal etc
+2- Markdown: Documentation, posts etc
+3- Data: APIs, Databasses, JSON, CSV etc

+### Build
+Gatsby build powered by GraphQL and render it through HTML, CSS, React

+### Deploy
+It then deploys it on static web host Amazon S3, Netlify, Github Pages, Surge.sh and many more.

 ### Installation and using the Gatsby CLI

 * Node: `npm install --global gatsby-cli`